mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How can you measure the speed of a solenoid?
 - How can you measure the position of a solenoid?
 - How can you use BEMF to measure motor/solenoid speed?

+## Single-Phase Inductive Drives
+PCB design/layout on inductive drives is in the PCBs section.

+- How do you drive an inductive load?
+- What if you need motor braking?
+- What if you need to drive the motor in both directions?
+- What are the different kinds of motor braking?
+- What sort of protection circuitry do you need?
+- Tradeoffs between different drive circuits: electromechanical relay (EMR), solid-state relay (SSR), MOSFET, BJT, insulated-gate bipolar transistor (IGBT), etc.
+- What optimizations can you do for solenoid drives to increase plunger velocity and cycle rate?
+- If you're using a driver IC, how do you spec it?
+What properties should you look for?
+- If you're designing a motor/solenoid drive with discrete components, how do you spec your transistors?
+- What limits the switching frequency?
+- How do you increase the switching frequency?

+### Half/H-Bridge
+There's a good amount of overlap with the Power Bridge subsection of Buck Converters as well, since the power bridge of a buck is often just a half bridge.

+- Draw an H-bidge ciruit.
+- Draw a half-bidge ciruit.
+- How does a half/H-Bridge work?
+- What's the difference between an H-bridge and half-bridge?
+What are the tradeoffs?
+- How can you brake a motor using a half-bridge?
+What about an H-bridge?
+Which can brake the motor faster?
+How does this stress the motor?
+- When can you use an asymmetrical half-bridge?
+When do you need a symmetrical H-bridge?
+- What are the advantages of using a high-side NFET?
+What additional challenges are presented?
+- Design a circuit to properly drive a high-side NFET.
+Why is it needed?
+- What happens if you turn both the PFET and NFET on the same side at the same time?
+How do you prevent this?1

+### Control from Embedded Device
+Often times you want to control a big motor/solenoid from a small embedded device.
+This section focuses on some of the more power electronics side of things while the Embedded Systems section will focus a bit more on the embedded side of things.

+- Design a circuit to drive an inductive load from a microcontroller GPIO.
+- Why would a pulldown resistor be nessary?
+- Why would you want a series resistor between the GPIO and MOSFET gate?
+What is parasitic oscillation in the context and where can it arise from?
+What does the series resistor do?
+- Why is isolation important?
+What are the tradeoffs?
+- What sort of isolations would you want?
+- What is opto-isolation?
+What are its tradeoffs?
+- Describe/draw/design an opto-isolation circuit.
+- What is galvanic isolation?
+- What are some challenges when using a high-side PFET and a much higher supply voltage to power the motor?
+- Design a circuit to properly drive a high-side PFET.
+Why is this needed?

 ## Current Sensing
 - How can you to measure current?